ABM Abul Kashem: Career

-Kashem was elected to Parliament in 2008 from Chittagong-3 as a Bangladesh Awami League candidate.
-He served as the Chairmman Parliamentary Committee for the Ministry of Commerce.
+Kashem was elected to parliament in 2008 from Chittagong-3 as a Bangladesh Awami League candidate.
+He served as the chairman of the parliamentary committee for the Ministry of Commerce.

 Controversy

 Kashem's son, SM Al Mamun, tried to grab land from ship breaking companies in Sitakunda Upazila for his ship breaking company, Unique Ship-breaking Yard, on 7 October 2009.
 His son also assaulted journalists trying to cover the incident.
 Kashem later apologized for his son's actions.

+Electoral history

 Death

 Kashem died on 24 November 2015 in Square Hospital, Dhaka, Bangladesh.